dylan-lang/opendylan/documentation/getting-started-cli/source/environment-variables.rst

 =====================

 Open Dylan uses a variety of environment variables to control behavior, where to look for files, or where to place output files.
+In the common case, it is not necessary to set any of these variables.

 ``OPEN_DYLAN_TARGET_PLATFORM``:
     Used in :doc:`cross-compilation`.